Welcome to Banana Lab, your destination for premium vintage mid-century modern furniture, collectibles, and home decor.

 We also offer a selection of as-is pieces for those who prefer the original patina and character of vintage items.

 Come by and explore our selection of living arts and small objects, and discover the perfect addition to your home decor.

 A spotlight on local businesses we love. by Susan Millar in Business • 1st June 2016

 Banana Lab has thrived and grown in this community from its humble beginnings three years ago in a 400 square foot space on 6th Street to its new roomy location in Sapperton.
-Selling unique, ‘upcycled,’ and refurbished home decor items and furniture, the business relies on the fine arts sensibility of Eunjin, and the technical capability of her husband, Wonduk.
+Selling unique, ‘upcycled,’ and refurbished home decor items and furniture, the business relies on the fine arts sensibility of Jin, and the technical capability of her husband, Won.
 Beautifully re-furbished mid-century teak furniture is their principle inventory, though you’ll also see pieces such as a flamboyant lamp made from an old-style red phone, a wall clock made from a record player, and shelves of consignment items from local craftspeople, too.

-Banana Lab is the duo’s first business, and Eunjin says that New Westminster is a great incubator for start-up companies because of its comparatively cheap space and less competitive market than Vancouver.
+Banana Lab is the duo’s first business, and Jin says that New Westminster is a great incubator for start-up companies because of its comparatively cheap space and less competitive market than Vancouver.
 The city’s central location in the Lower Mainland is also great for attracting customers from the surround- ing areas.
-With so much happening here now and with the in flux of people from Vancouver and elsewhere, Eunjin is upbeat about doing business here.
+With so much happening here now and with the in flux of people from Vancouver and elsewhere, Jin is upbeat about doing business here.

-Have a clear vision of what you want to do.
+"Have a clear vision of what you want to do."

 New shop bears creative fruit

 AUGUST 23, 2013 12:00 AM